-Hip Hop: Esta Vivo En Cuba is a short documentary that I am co-producing and co-directing that provides a glimpse into the Cuban Hip Hop scene at a moment of uncertain change between the United States and Cuba.
+Hip Hop: Esta Vivo En Cuba is a digital series that I am co-producing and co-directing that provides a glimpse into the Cuban Hip Hop scene at a moment of uncertain change between the United States and Cuba.
 Hip Hop as a global movement can be a platform for Cuban artists.
-The Normalization process would help empower the cuban hip hop community, enabling them to have a voice during a time of diplomatic tensions.
+The Normalization process would help empower the Cuban hip hop community, enabling them to have a voice during a time of diplomatic tensions.
 This normalization process is now being threatened with our current administration.
 Our series explores these themes and more.

 Check out the trailer above and stay tuned for more updates!

-MetroFocus: Home in McSorleys The story of a father and a son and a cat, and what it's like growing up in NYC's oldest bar.
-Shot on the Cannon C100 and receiving a NY Emmy Nomination, this piece was another great collaboration with my producing partner Will Jones.
-Check it out and be sure to visit McSorley's in person for a pint of dark, and some crackers and mustard.
+MetroFocus: Home in McSorleys The story of a father, a son and a cat, and what it's like growing up in one of NYC's oldest bars.
+Shot on the Cannon C100 and receiving a NY Emmy Nomination, this piece was another great collaboration with my PBS producing partner Will Jones.
+Check it out above and be sure to visit McSorley's in person for a pint of dark, and some crackers and mustard.

-Check out this horror trailer parody I directed and edited.
-Written by and starring my partners at Rosababy comedy.
+The Republican: Check out this horror trailer parody I directed and edited for Rosababy Comedy.
 With over 400k views on Facebook alone, the sketch was featured on the front page of Funny or Die, Huffpost Comedy, Being Liberal, and also on Whohaha, a spotlight on funny women..
 It debuted in L.A. at the famous Chinese Theater, as part of the Hollywood Comedy Shorts Film Festival in April 2018.
-See what all the fuss is about at the link above.
+See what all the fuss is about at the link above!

-MetroFocus: Life After Prison is a 9 minute signature segment I shot and edited for the local PBS show MetroFocus.
-Lorenzo Brooks spent 30 years in prison, but now has a 2nd chance at life as a criminal justice reform activist.
-This project was a total collaboration with my Producer Will Jones, and one of my favorite PBS shoots in recent memory.
-Check it out above!
+MetroFocus: Life After Prison is a 9 minute signature segment I shot and edited for the local PBS news magazine show MetroFocus.
+Lorenzo Brooks spent 30 years in prison, but now has a second chance at life as a criminal justice reform activist.
+This project was a total collaboration with my PBS producing partner Will Jones, and one of my favorite segments to work on in recent memory.
+Check it out above.

-America in Black and Blue is a PBS NewsHour Weekend Special that explores the tensions between America’s diverse communities and their local police forces, the efforts in many communities to find healing, and the delicate balance between essential law enforcement and protecting the civil and human rights of all Americans.
+America in Black and Blue is a PBS NewsHour Weekend special report that explored the tensions between America’s diverse communities and their local police forces, the efforts in many communities to find healing, and the delicate balance between essential law enforcement and protecting the civil and human rights of all Americans.
 This segment is titled "Reacting to Tragedy" and is about how social media shapes and fuels the way we consume media in the digital age.